maeklong/maeklong.github.io/Juniper/JNCDA.md

 + **Feedback : Junos Space can use the eth0 and eth3 interface to manage devices.
 Typically the eth0 interface on a Junos Space device is used to manage devices through the OOB network.
 Typically the eth3 interface on a Junos Space device is used to manage devices through the in-band network.**
 + Connectivity Services Director
 + **Feedback : The Connectivity Services Director application can be used to manage L3 VPNs on MX devices.**

+### Out-of-Band
++ An OOB management network is more reliable than in-band management network.
++ An OOB management network can function with lower bandwidth requirements than in-band management network.
++ **Feedback : The OOB management network is more reliable than an in-band management network because the management traffic will not have to fight for bandwidth with the normal transit traffic.
+The OOB management network can function with lower bandwidth requirements than in-band management because the management traffic will not have to compete with the transit traffic for bandwidth.**

 ### Junos Space Security Director
 + centralized